mug-n-ai/YRoot/docs/power.md

 The WHY Loop works because it reflects how good reasoning unfolds: step by step, with questions at each turn.

-It helps you slow down just enough to think better — and then act faster, with clarity.
+It helps you slow down just enough to think better, and then act faster, with clarity.

 > It’s not a magic trick.
 > It’s structured thinking, made human.